dnv-opensource/farn/docs/source/fileFormat.farnDict.md

 ## Description

-A farnDict is a file in C++ dictionary format used with farn
+A farnDict is a file in dictIO dict file format used with farn

 A farnDict
 * defines the layers, the parameters varied per layer and the related sampling used to create the samples per layer